Monitoring Stack

 Disaster Recovery

-The entire stack is recoverable.
-A Terraform-based DR plan provisions a new monitoring cluster, auto-connects to Fleet, and redeploys everything from Git.
+The entire stack is recoverable from Git.
+A Terraform-based DR plan provisions a new monitoring cluster, connects to Fleet, and redeploys everything automatically.

 Deep dive